AI-Driven Low-Altitude Economy: Spectrum, Mobility, and Validation: Experimental Validation and Testbed Deployment

 \section{Experimental Validation and Testbed Deployment}

 Besides the AI-driven frameworks and optimization strategies discussed in the previous sections, real-world validation is essential.
 Experimental validation not only demonstrates the feasibility of theoretical models but also bridges the gap between simulation and practical deployment and provides critical insights for practical LAE networks.
+In this section, we introduce AERPAW along with performance metrics regarding the validation of LAE systems and some practical insights learned from the testbed for field-deployments.